zoxpx/pxdocs/content/install-with-other/ecs/_index.md

 ---
 title: Amazon ECS with Portworx
-description: Portworx on Amazon EC2
+description: Find out how to deploy Portworx on Amazon Elastic Container Service (ECS).
+Follow our step-by-step guide to running stateful services on ECS today!
 keywords: portworx, amazon, docker, aws, ecs, cloud
-weight: 2
+weight: 3
-linkTitle: Find out how to deploy Portworx on Amazon Elastic Container Service (ECS).
-Follow our step-by-step guide to running stateful services on ECS today!
+linkTitle: Amazon ECS
 ---

 This guide shows you how you can easily deploy Portworx on Amazon Elastic Container Service [**ECS**](https://aws.amazon.com/ecs/)